Start Making Your Office Pet-Friendly

 3) Do the paperwork.

 Create an authorization and release form for employees to sign.
-Here’s an example of a Purina form.
+Here’s an example of our Purina form.
 See the Guidelines for Responsible Pets in the Workplace for helpful tips to set your employees up for success.
 Please note that our example is only shown as a suggestion, and cannot serve as your company’s waiver.
 We suggest your company contact your legal representative to create a version that suits your company’s culture and needs.

 4) Get your cleaning crew on board.